1. About Magic for Smiles:

 Syrian kids in Turkey screaming with delight at simple water magic - Small Projects Istanbul

 Azraq school - Syrian children amazed by the magic - Jordan: Help Refugees/Syria Fund

 4. Why the funds are needed:

 Prior to charity registration, Jamie's work relied on limited donations, some fees from large organisations, some subsidy through performing periodic private shows, but mostly on self-financing.
 Charity registration means that MFS can now expand its horizons, placing this inspirational project on a firm-footing and in a position to apply for grants.
 Your donations will help MFS to engage more fully in Jordan and Turkey as well as in Lebanon.
-The sky is the limit!
+The sky is the limit! £100 will on average fund core expenses for a magic show.
 Funds are required to cover international and domestic air fares, local transport, accommodation, equipment and supplies, organisational assistance and basic living expenses, notably during missions.
 Please note that while there is a Gift Aid option, MFS has not yet obtained a required Gift Aid number as the process takes many weeks.

 We will be very grateful for any help you can give this unique charity at its point of exciting opportunity.
 There are very many children crying out for the happiness and possibility that a touch of magic can bring into their challenging lives.

 Basmata NGO - the school management insisted that everyone (260 Syrians) must attend the fun!